PipedreamHQ/pipedream/docs/docs/components/quickstart/nodejs/actions/README.md

 }
 ```

-To use it, save the code to a local `.js` file (e.g., `action.js`) and run the following CLI command:
+To get started, save the code to a local `.js` file (e.g., `action.js`) and run the following CLI command:

 ```
 pd publish action.js
 ```

 The CLI will publish the component as an action in your account with the key `action_demo`. **The key must be unique across all components in your account (sources and actions).
-If it's not unique, the component with the matching key will be updated.**
+If it's not unique, the existing component with the matching key will be updated.**

 The CLI output should look similar to this: